p07010k/DES-visually/README.md

 Decrypting...
 Plaintext: November
 ```
-We decrypted the initial string.
+We have decrypted the initial string.

 ### 2. desvisually.py
 The `desvisually.py` script has no arguments.